CSB5/OPERA-MS/README.md

 - **NB_STRAIN** : number of strain genomes in the metagenome that were detected by OPERA-MS for this species
 - **REFERENCE_GENOME** : path to the closest reference genome present in the OPERA-MS database

-Finally, strain level scaffold assemblies can be found in the following directory: **OUT_DIR/intermediate_files/strain_analysis/**.
+Finally, strain level contig assemblies can be found in the following directory: **OUT_DIR/strain_assembly/**.
+For each species, strains are ordered from the most abundant to the less abundant.

 # Dependencies